Newmarket Canal: Walsh's survey

 Two weeks after the meeting, the temporary organizing company known as the Trent Valley Canal Extension, hired E. J. Walsh to produce a preliminary design for the canal.
 Walsh had been a primary engineer on the later sections of the Trent-Severn, as well as many other major construction projects across the country.
 He was, however, still working on his own while many of his former underlings had since received appointments in the civil service.
 Walsh considered himself a victim of this patronage, and stated that "My engineering record is unassailable: the works successfully carried out are an uncompromising refutation of any reflection thereon" while going on to state that his superiors in the Department of Railways and Canals were "self-seeking obsequious sycophants".

 Mulock had leaked the news that Walsh had been hired even before the formation of the company, but Walsh did not actually arrive in Newmarket until 17 October 1904.
-In spite of constant pressure from Mulock, Walsh refused to hurry the survey and spent the next two months making careful measurements.
+Despite constant pressure from Mulock, Walsh refused to hurry the survey and spent the next two months making careful measurements.
 Although no accurate measurement of water flow was made at that time, it was clear the supply was a major concern.
 This, and the lack of traffic, suggested keeping the canal as small as possible.

 Summoned to Ottawa in January 1905, Mulock ordered Walsh to produce an estimate by 11 January.
 Continuing to protest over a lack of measurements, he put the figure at $328,825.
 This was apparently a shock to Mulock, and the cost was so high that it could not be buried in the Trent budget.
 This meant that Mulock would have to push the funding through Parliament as a separate project, which led to the very real possibility that it would be cancelled.
 In response, Mulock organized a group of prominent businessmen from the Newmarket area to travel to Ottawa to meet with Laurier.
 They arrived on 21 February 1905 and found the Prime Minister more than interested in the project, and he noted: